rschristopher/ischristtrue.com/src/modern-views/free-will.md

  malaise and meaning crisis.
-As a result, and as astute Calvinists have maintained, any view that takes away from the complete sovereignty of God inevitably leads to deism, naturalism, and ultimately to what [Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche) described as the death of God in the hearts of man.
+As a result, and as astute Calvinists have maintained, any view that takes away from the complete sovereignty of God (and irresistable grace) inevitably leads to deism, naturalism, and ultimately to what [Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche) described as the death of God in the hearts of man.

+Slippery slopes aside,
-Slippery slope arguments aside, while we can easily dispense with the semi-Pelagian views of Remonstrant Arminianism, we are left with an ongoing
+ while we can easily dispense with the semi-Pelagian views of Remonstrant Arminianism, we are left with an ongoing